openannotation/annotator/doc/api/app.rst

 ..  function:: annotator.App.extend(object)

-    Create a new object which inherits from the App class.
+    Create a new object that inherits from the App class.

-    For example, here we create a ``CustomApp`` which will include the hypothetical ``mymodules.foo.bar`` module depending on the options object passed into the constructor::
+    For example, here we create a ``CustomApp`` that will include the hypothetical ``mymodules.foo.bar`` module depending on the options object passed into the constructor::